Pacific Championship Series

-The Pacific Championship Series (PCS) is the top level of professional League of Legends in Taiwan, Hong Kong, Macau, Southeast Asia (excluding Vietnam), and Oceania.
-Riot Games, the game's developer, created the esports league on 19 December 2019.
-This followed an announcement three months prior by Garena – the game's distributor in Taiwan, Hong Kong, Macau, and Southeast Asia – that it planned to merge the League of Legends Master Series (LMS) and League of Legends SEA Tour (LST) into a single tournament jointly run with Riot Games.
-On 18 November 2022, Riot Games announced that Oceania would become a part of the PCS region and the League of Legends Circuit Oceania (LCO) would be downgraded to a tier-two league, secondary to the PCS.
+The Pacific Championship Series (PCS) is a professional esports league for League of Legends teams competing in Taiwan, Hong Kong, and Macau.
+It is a tier-two league in the League of Legends competitive ecosystem, with a path to promotion to the tier-one League of Legends Championship Pacific (LCP).

+Riot Games, the game's developer, created the league in 2019.
+This followed an announcement by Garena – the game's distributor in Taiwan, Hong Kong, Macau, and Southeast Asia – that it planned to merge the League of Legends Master Series (LMS) and League of Legends SEA Tour (LST) into a single tournament jointly run with Riot Games.